NY1

 NY1 (also officially known as Spectrum News NY1 and spoken as New York One) is an American cable news television channel founded by Time Warner Cable, which itself is owned by Charter Communications through its acquisition in May 2016.
 The channel provides 24-hour news coverage, with a focus on the five boroughs of New York City; its programming primarily features news, traffic and weather, however NY1 also features specialty programs such as Inside City Hall (which is renamed Road to City Hall during New York City mayoral elections).

-NY1 is available on Spectrum's New York City system on channel 1 in standard definition and channel 701 in high definition.
-On Optimum in the New York City area, it is carried on channel 8 (it was previously seen on channel 1, before Optimum moved the channel to its current slot in December 2010), and is transmitted by the provider in letterboxed standard definition (downconverted from the HD feed) until September 29, 2017, when it was upconverted to the HD feed.
-The channel is available to more than two million cable customers within the five boroughs of New York City, as well as most parts of New Jersey served by both Spectrum and Optimum (where it is seen on Channel 64), Mount Vernon in Westchester County, New York, and Long Island.
+NY1 is available on Spectrum's New York City system on channel 1 in standard definition and 200 in high definition.
+The channel is available to more than two million cable customers within the five boroughs of New York City, as well as most parts of New Jersey served by Spectrum, Mount Vernon in Westchester County, New York, and Long Island.
 As of 2019, NY1 is not currently available on Verizon FiOS.

 Outside the New York metropolitan area, NY1 is carried on Spectrum systems throughout the State of New York, and its HD simulcast channel is available on its Orlando and Tampa systems.
 It is also available on its Raleigh, Charlotte, and Greensboro systems in North Carolina on digital channel 215, both in standard and high definition.
+Like all Spectrum news channels, it is also available nationwide on the Spectrum News app to television and broadband subscribers, and to television subscribers through smart TV and mobile apps in the 2200 series.
 Outside the New York area, a loop of public service announcements and Spectrum promo ads is played over New York–specific advertising.